fastapi-users/fastapi-users/docs/index.md

 ---

-## Work in progress 🚧

-This library is currently in early stage development.
-First working version soon!
+Add quickly a registration and authentication system to your [FastAPI](https://fastapi.tiangolo.com/) project. **FastAPI Users** is designed to be as customizable and adaptable as possible.

 ## Features

 * Extensible base user model
-* Ready-to-use register, login, *forgot and reset password routes ([#3](https://github.com/frankie567/fastapi-users/issues/3))*
+* Ready-to-use register, login, forgot and reset password routes.
 * Customizable database backend
     * SQLAlchemy backend included
     * *MongoDB backend included ([#4](https://github.com/frankie567/fastapi-users/issues/4))*